wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-business-continuity.md

 ###Perform disaster recovery drill

-Because the recovery from an outage will relocate the application’s data tier to a different region I want to periodically test the recovery process and evaluate its impact on the application to stay prepared.
+Because the recovery from an outage will relocate the application's data tier to a different region I want to periodically test the recovery process and evaluate its impact on the application to stay prepared.

 ###Application upgrade without downtime